jiaqixu1/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g. `report` will match `Write report`.
 * The search checks all task lists from every project.
-* A matching result is shown as `taskName - projectName`.
+* A matching result is shown as `taskName - projectName` in the dialog box.
 * Tasks matching at least one keyword will be shown (i.e. `OR` search).
+* Project list will filter projects that contain the matching tasks.

 Examples:
 * `task find report`